joel-chu/vue3-vite-jsx/README.md

 Vuex works little bit different from pinia, using the `mapState` and `mapMutations` makes them available in the JSX template.

+## @TODO Higher Order Component (View)

+This is what the final assembly of all the components put together, and the top level component govern what this components collection (View) does.
+In here, I think we could also call it a Provider / Consumer pattern, the top level component provide the necessary data and the child component only dealing with the presentation and user interaction.
+When using with router, this is what normally refer to as a Page or Route.

 ## @TODO Testing